mitchcurtis/slate/doc/getting-started-layered.md

 <img src="https://github.com/mitchcurtis/slate/blob/master/doc/images/slate-layered-image-project-rename-layers.png" width="285">

+## Moving Layers

+To move a layer, select it and then press the up or down button at the bottom of the Layer panel.
+Alternatively, the following menu items can be used:

+* Layers > Move Layer Up
+* Layers > Move Layer Down

+## Merging Layers

+Merging a layer with another layer results in both being combined into one layer.
+The layer that was higher up in the list will be drawn on top of the lower layer as part of the merging process.
+To merge a layer with another layer, first select it and then select one of the following menu items (depending on whether the target layer is above or below the selected layer, respectively):

+* Layers > Merge Layer Up
+* Layers > Merge Layer Down

 ## Exporting Layers

 Layered image projects can be exported by File > Export or with Ctrl+Shift+E. If you'd like the project to be automatically exported every time you save, check the Auto Export menu item under the File menu.
 The image will be saved to a file with the same name as the project, except with a .png extension.